Structured Initialization for Vision Transformers: Experiments and Analysis

 \subsection{Small and Medium-Scale Datasets}

 In this section, we compare the performance of ViT-Tiny under three initialization strategies: the default~\cite{rw2019timm}, mimetic~\cite{trockman2023mimetic}, and our impulse initialization.
 Experiments are conducted on medium-scale datasets (${\sim}$50K training images), including Food-101~\cite{bossard2014food}, CIFAR-10, and CIFAR-100~\cite{krizhevsky2009learning}, as well as small-scale datasets (${\sim}$5K training images), such as STL-10~\cite{coates2011analysis}, Flowers~\cite{Nilsback08}, and Pets~\cite{parkhi12a}.
 We follow the training recipe from~\cite{xu2024initializing}, which is proven to be useful in training ViT-Tiny on small and medium-scale datasets.
 Their codes are based on the timm library~\cite{rw2019timm}.
 By default, all the weights are initialized with a truncated normal distribution.
 For a fair comparison, all the experiments were run with identical codes except for the choice of initialization methods.
+Please also note that although~\cite{xu2024initializing} initializes the model weights from large pretrained models, we did not adopt any pretraining step for this experiment.
+In contrast, we apply default, mimetic, and our impulse initialization methods to ViT-Tiny models and training these models from scratch.

 The experimental results are presented in~\cref{tab:small_datasets}.
+For simplicity, we keep the statistical results on using different seeds with stochastic filter generations with 5 different runs in~\cref{sec:supp_additional_results} and~\cref{fig:supp_update_small_datasets}.
 Our method consistently yields substantial improvements over the default initialization across all evaluated datasets.
 On medium-scale datasets, it achieves performance gains of $2\%{\sim}5\%$, while on small-scale datasets, improvements can reach approximately $8\%$, and in some cases, up to $20\%$.
 While mimetic initialization also improves the performance, our impulse initialization shows superior efficacy, attributed to the convolutional structure integrated in the attention initialization.
 Notably, as the dataset size decreases, the performance gap between our method and the default (or mimetic) initialization gets larger.
 This observation validates that the convolutional inductive bias introduced by our initialization becomes increasingly important when there is less data for the model to learn the spatial dependencies.